 Section 7.
 PRESIDENT.
 The president shall be the chief executive officer of the corporation and shall, subject to the control of the Governing Board, have general supervision, direction and control of the business and officers or of the corporation.
 S/he shall preside at all meetings of the membership and at all meetings of the Governing Board and Advisory Board.
 The president shall be an ex-officio member of all standing committees, including the executive committee, if any.
 S/he shall have the general powers and duties of management usually vested in the office of president of a corporation and shall be vested with such other powers and duties as may be prescribed by the board of directors or the By-laws.
 The holder of this office shall be a member of the corporation’s.
 Governing Board.

 Section 8.
 VICE PRESIDENTS.
 In the absence or disability of the president, the vice presidents in order of their rank, if any, as fixed by the Governing Board, shall perform all the duties of the president, and when so acting, shall have all the powers of, and be subject to, all the restrictions upon, the president.
 The vice presidents shall have such other powers and perform such other duties as from time to time may be prescribed for them respectively by the Governing Board under the By-laws.
 The holder of this office shall be a member of the corporation’s Governing Board.

-In the event that the secretary is a candidate for national office, the ranking vice president shall become the elections officer for that election.
+In the event that the secretary is a candidate for national office, the senior officer shall become the elections officer for that election.

 Section 9.
 SECRETARY.
 The secretary shall keep, or cause to be kept, a book of minutes at the principal office or such other place as the board of directors may order, of all meetings of the directors and membership.
 Minutes shall include time and place of the meeting; whether regular or special, and if special, how authorized; the type of notice given; the name of those present at the directors’ meetings; the number of members present; and the proceedings of the meeting.